eclipse-tractusx/portal-assets/docs/developer/Technical Documentation/Interface Contracts/Self Description.md

 ## Description of the physical interfaces (HOW)

 Portal is pushing the self description via an REST API "POST" developed under the portal context.
-Factory will receive the information and create the self-description with signature (with help of the wallet).
-A response is getting send to the portal with an "content" section.
+Factory receives the information and transforms it to the self-description without signature.
+Then unsigned Self-Description is passed to the Validation Service, which checks parameter values and signs Verifiable Credentials.
+This process is performed asynchronously.
+The result is sent to the portal with an "content" section.
 The content section is getting stored as json file in the portal db.
 <br>
 <br>